 - Cafeteria seating for adjacent market, coffee shop

 - Plaza, library, computer lab, gallery, cinema, auditorium, administration

 The concave nature of the L automatically produces an implied enclosure — the arms cupping negative space.
 Together the collection of L’s frame public space to produce four pocket plazas.
-Each pocket retains a distinct identity: fountain, grove, sunken palm, and corner cafe.
-These cupped courtyards speak to Mexico’s architectural heritage of courtyard spaces, however unlike the traditional internalized courtyard the project merges the plaza with the courtyard type, presenting a new imagination of plaza-courtyard spaces which are simultaneously embedded within the architecture yet continuous with the urban fabric.
-While the ground level maintains a continuous line of L’s, behaving as a passage (unique in that it is both a destination and circulation), the upper level of L’s separate and rotate to cantilever, now instead of cupping public space the L’s bridge and reach out to the public.
+Each pocket retains a distinct identity: fountain / grove / sunken palm / corner cafe.
+These cupped courtyards speak to Mexico’s architectural heritage of courtyard spaces, however unlike the traditional internalized courtyard, the project merges the plaza with the courtyard type, presenting a new imagination of hybrid plaza-courtyard spaces which are simultaneously embedded within the architecture yet continuous with the urban fabric.

 Cafeteria seating occupies the ground level of the cafeforum, acting as an extension of the neighboring markethall.
 The upper level hosts additional seating as well as a library, computer lab, and administration.
 The underground houses two auditoriums and a sunken courtyard.
 Together the twelve L’s speak to ideas of iconicity in Mexico City through the erosion of the street wall and production of plaza-courtyards, engaging the relationships between public space, urban passage, and the performance of a cultural institution.